Stationary Black Holes: Introduction

 Stationary solutions are of interest for a variety of reasons.
 As models for compact objects at rest, or in steady rotation, they play a key role in astrophysics.
 They are easier to study than non-stationary systems because stationary solutions are governed by elliptic rather than hyperbolic equations.
 Finally, like in any field theory, one expects that large classes of dynamical solutions approach (``settle down to") a stationary state in the final stages of their evolution.

 The simplest stationary solutions describing compact isolated objects are the spherically symmetric ones.
 In the vacuum region these are all given by the Schwarzschild family.
-A theorem of Birkhoff shows that in the vacuum region any spherically symmetric metric, even without assuming stationarity, belongs to the family of Schwarzschild metrics, parameterized by a positive mass parameter $m$.
-Thus, regardless of possible motions of the matter, as long as they remain spherically symmetric, the exterior metric is the Schwarzschild one for some constant $m$.
+A theorem of Jebsen, usually attributed to Birkhoff, shows that in the vacuum region any spherically symmetric metric, even without assuming stationarity, belongs to the family of Schwarzschild metrics, parameterized by a mass parameter $m$.
+Thus, regardless of possible motions of the matter, as long as they remain spherically symmetric, the exterior metric is the Schwarzschild one with some constant $m$, which for usual classical-matter models is positive.
 This has the following consequence for stellar dynamics: Imagine following the collapse of a cloud of pressureless fluid (``dust").
 Within Newtonian gravity this dust cloud will, after finite time, contract to a point at which the density and the gravitational potential diverge.
 However, this result cannot be trusted as a sensible physical prediction because, even if one supposes that Newtonian gravity is still valid at very high densities, a matter model based on non-interacting point particles is certainly not.
-Consider, next, the same situation in the Einstein theory of gravity: Here a new question arises, related to the form of the Schwarzschild metric outside of the spherically symmetric body: Here $d\Omega^{2}$ is the line element of the standard 2-sphere.
-Since the metric \eq{Schwarz} seems to be singular as $r=2m $ is approached (from now on we use units in which $G=c=1$) there arises the need to understand what happens at the surface of the star when the radius $r=2m$ is reached.
-One thus faces the need of a careful study of the geometry of the metric \eq{Schwarz} when $r=2m$ is approached, and crossed.
+Consider, next, the same situation in the Einstein theory of gravity: Here a new question arises, related to the form of the Schwarzschild metric outside of the spherically symmetric body:

+Here $d\Omega^{2}$ is the line element of the standard 2-sphere.
+When $m>0$ the metric \myeq{Schwarz} is manifestly singular as $r=2m $ is approached (from now on we use units in which $G=c=1$), and there arises the need to understand what happens when the radius $r=2m$ is reached, and crossed.